List of Inkigayo Chart winners (2023)

 Ive's (pictured) win for "I Am" had the highest score of 2023, with 10,586 points on the April 23 broadcast.
-They also achieved a Triple Crown with the song and "Baddie".
+They also achieved triple crowns with both this song and "Baddie".

 The Inkigayo Chart is a music program record chart on Seoul Broadcasting System (SBS) that gives an award to the best-performing single of the week in South Korea.
-In 2023, the chart measures digital performance in domestic online music services (5,500), social media via YouTube views (3,000), album sales (1,000), network on-air time (1,000), advanced viewer votes (500), and real-time voting via the Superstar X mobile app (500) in its ranking methodology.
-Songs that spend three weeks at number one are awarded a Triple Crown and are removed from the chart and ineligible to win again.
-Since April 3, 2022, actress Roh Jeong-eui, actor Seo Bum-june, and Tomorrow X Together member Choi Yeon-jun hosted the show together.
-The former two was replaced by Monsta X member Hyungwon, and actress Kim Ji-eun, starting the April 9 broadcast.
-Three months later they were replaced by BoyNextDoor member Woonhak, and actress Park Ji-hu.
+In 2023, the chart measured digital performance in domestic online music services (worth up to 5,500 points in its ranking methodology), social media via YouTube views (3,000 points), album sales (1,000 points), network on-air time (1,000 points), viewer votes in advance of the show (500 points), and real-time voting via the Superstar X mobile app (500 points).
+Songs that spend three weeks at number one are awarded a triple crown and are removed from the chart and ineligible to win again.

+From April 3, 2022, to April 2, 2023, actress Roh Jeong-eui, actor Seo Bum-june, and Tomorrow X Together member Choi Yeon-jun hosted the show together.
+The former two were replaced by Monsta X member Hyungwon and actress Kim Ji-eun starting with the April 9 broadcast.
+Three months later they were replaced by BoyNextDoor member Woonhak and actress Park Ji-hu.

 In 2023, 25 singles reached number one on the chart, and 15 acts were awarded a first-place trophy for this feat.
 "I Am" by Ive had the highest score of the year, with 10,586 points on the April 23 broadcast.
-Nine songs collected trophies for three weeks and earned a Triple Crown: NewJeans's "Ditto", "OMG" and "Super Shy", (G)I-dle's "Queencard", Ive's "I Am" and "Baddie", Jisoo's "Flower", Jungkook's "Seven", and AKMU's "Love Lee".
-NewJean's "Ditto" was the first number one on the chart in 2023.
-This was followed by another one of their single "OMG".
-Both singles along with "Super Shy" ranked number one for three weeks each, helping the singles achieve a Triple Crown.
-The group had two more singles rank number one on the chart in 2023: "Hype Boy" and "ETA".
-The five singles spent a total of 12 weeks at number one making NewJeans the artist with the most weeks at number one in 2023.
+Nine songs collected trophies for three weeks and earned a triple crown: NewJeans's "Ditto", "OMG" and "Super Shy", (G)I-dle's "Queencard", Ive's "I Am" and "Baddie", Jisoo's "Flower", Jungkook's "Seven", and AKMU's "Love Lee".
+NewJean's "Ditto" was the first single to top the chart in 2023.
+This was followed at number one by their single "OMG".
+Both singles along with "Super Shy" held the top spot on the chart for three weeks each, achieving triple crowns.
+The group had two more singles ranked atop the chart in 2023: "Hype Boy" and "ETA".
+The five singles spent a total of 12 weeks in the top spot making NewJeans the artist with the most weeks at number one in 2023.
 Girl group STAYC achieved their first ever Inkigayo award in 2023 with their single "Teddy Bear" on the February 26 broadcast.
 In April, "Flower" by Blackpink's Jisoo ranked number one, becoming her first chart topper.
 BTS's Jungkook also had his first number one on the chart in 2023 with his single "Seven".
-Both singles ranked number one for three weeks and achieved Triple Crowns.
-Becoming the only soloists to do so in 2023.
+Both singles ranked number one for three weeks and achieved triple crowns, the only such awards for solo acts in 2023.